MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 > **Note**: If your published wiki corresponds to a product version, you can publish new branches as you release new versions of your product.

 1. On you lab computer, in the Azure DevOps portal displaying the **Sharing Team Knowledge using Azure Project Wikis** project, in the vertical menu on the left side, in the **Overview** section, click **Wiki** and review the existing content.
 1. In the vertical menu on the left side, click **Repos**, in the upper section of the **Files** pane, make sure you have  the **TailwindTraders-Website** repo selected (choose it from the dropdown on the top with Git icon).
-In the branch dropdown list (on top of "Files" with the branch icon), select **main**, and review the content of the main branch.
+In the branch dropdown list (on top of "Files" with the branch icon), select **master**, and review the content of the main branch.
 1. To the left of the **Files** pane, in the listing of the repo folder and file hierarchy, expand the **Documents** folder and its **Images** subfolder, in the **Images** subfolder, locate the **Website.png** entry, hover with the mouse pointer over its right end to reveal the vertical ellipsis (three dots) symbol representing the **More** menu, click **More**, and, in the dropdown menu, click **Download** to download the **Website.png** file to the local **Downloads** folder on your lab computer.

     >**Note**: You will use this image in the next exercise of this lab.